Academic Status

 College of Science and Engineering

-Stephen Fildes is a geospatial scientist with a strong interest in the application of remote sensing technology to both human and natural environments.
-He first joined Flinders University in 1993 as a cartographer and GIS analyst, later taking on an academic role where he was primarily responsible for the development and teaching of remote sensing in the former School of Geography, Population and Environmental Management, and the School of the Environment.
-He was the lead developer and Director of Studies for the postgraduate GIS programs between 2008 and 2016.
-After 24 years, Stephen recently left Flinders but continues his association with the University as an Adjunct Lecturer/Researcher in the College of Science and Engineering.
+Stephen Fildes is a geospatial scientist with a strong interest in applying spatial technologies to both human and natural environments.
+He first joined Flinders University in 1993 as a draftsperson, cartographer and GIS analyst, later taking on an academic role where he was primarily responsible for the development and teaching of remote sensing in the former School of Geography, Population and Environmental Management, and the School of the Environment.
+He was the lead developer and Director of Studies for the postgraduate programs in GIS between 2008 and 2016.
+After 24 years, Stephen recently left Flinders but continues his association with the University as a Lecturer/Researcher with Full Academic Status in the College of Science and Engineering.

 Academic